imZain448/penseive/README.md

    - Set your **Clean Output Folder** (where refined notes will be saved)

 2. **Configure LLM Provider**:
-   - Choose your preferred LLM provider (OpenAI, Gemini, or Ollama)
+   - Choose your preferred LLM provider (OpenAI, Gemini, Anthropic, or Ollama)
    - Enter your API key (if required)
    - Select your preferred model